- Learn Linux

 This requires virtualization software running on the host computer.
 If looking to use virtual machines then I'd suggest you take a look at Virtual Box from Oracle or VMWare (commercial, but available for home use without payment).

 You can also buy dedicated hardware to run Linux on.
 The Raspberry Pi is one such solution which probably costs much less than you think.
-For only $32 you get the main computer on a barebones circuit board.
-You will need an SD card to install Linux onto (or pre-installed), keyboard, mouse, TV (or monitor with appropriate leads) and a power supply (eg mobile phone charger).
+For only $32 (or even $5 for the Pi Zero) you get the main computer on a barebones circuit board.
+You will need an SD card to install Linux onto, keyboard, mouse, TV / screen (with appropriate leads) and a power supply (eg mobile phone charger).
 Most people will have most of these without having to spend any more money.

 Once you are up an running see the Linux Tutorials for more information on using Linux.